awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-ec2fleet-spotoptionsrequest.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `InstancePoolsToUseCount`  <a name="cfn-ec2-ec2fleet-spotoptionsrequest-instancepoolstousecount"></a>
 The number of Spot pools across which to allocate your target Spot capacity\.
-Valid only when Spot **AllocationStrategy** is set to `lowest-price`\.
+Valid only when Spot **AllocationStrategy** is set to `lowestPrice`\.
 EC2 Fleet selects the cheapest Spot pools and evenly allocates your target Spot capacity across the number of Spot pools that you specify\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)